-I found all three of these places much more enjoyable than Amsterdam so I hope I have convinced you to explore beyond the capital to get more of a feel of the true Netherlands.
+I found all three of these places much more enjoyable than the capital so I hope I have convinced you to explore beyond Amsterdam to get more of a feel of the true Netherlands.

 Have you been to The Netherlands and feel somewhere should be added to this list?
 Let me know in the comments below!